 Step 3.
 Filing a Complaint with the Attorney General's Office

-A complaint is ripe for review by the AGO 30 days after the complaint is filed with the public body.
+A complaint is ripe for review by the Attorney General 30 days after the complaint is filed with the public body.
 This 30-day period is intended to provide a reasonable opportunity for the complainant and the public body to resolve the initial complaint.
-It is important to note that complaints are not automatically treated as filed for review by the AGO upon filing with the public body.
-A complainant who has filed a complaint with a public body, and seeks further review by the Division of Open Government, must file the complaint with the AGO after the 30-day local review period has elapsed but before 90 days have passed since the date of the violation.
-When filing the complaint with the AGO, the complainant must include a copy of the original complaint and may include any other materials the complainant feels are relevant, including an explanation of why the complainant is not satisfied with the remedial action taken by the public body.
-Complaints filed with the AGO are public records.
+It is important to note that complaints are not automatically treated as filed for review by the Attorney General upon filing with the public body.
+A complainant who has filed a complaint with a public body and seeks further review by the Division of Open Government must file the complaint with the Attorney General after the 30-day local review period has elapsed but before 90 days have passed since the date of the violation or the date that the violation was reasonably discoverable.

-The AGO will review the complaint and any remedial action taken by the public body.
-The AGO may request additional information from both the complainant and the public body.
-The AGO will seek to resolve complaints in a reasonable period of time, generally within 90 days of the complaint becoming ripe for review by our office.
-The AGO may decline to investigate a complaint where more than 90 days have passed since the date of the alleged violation.
+The Attorney General will review the complaint and any remedial action taken by the public body.
+The Attorney General may request additional information from both the complainant and the public body.
+The Attorney General will seek to resolve complaints in a reasonable period of time, generally within 90 days of the complaint becoming ripe for review by our office.
+The Attorney General may decline to investigate a complaint that is filed with our office more than 90 days after the date of the alleged violation.

-The Attorney General may, upon finding a violation of the Open Meeting Law, impose a civil penalty upon a public body of not more than $1,000 for each intentional violation.
+Upon finding a violation of the Open Meeting Law, the Attorney General may impose a civil penalty upon a public body of not more than $1,000 for each intentional violation.
 G.L. c.
 30A, § 23(c)(4).
 An “intentional violation” is an act or omission by a public body or public body member in knowing violation of the Open Meeting Law.
 G.L. c.
 30A, § 18.
-In determining whether or not a violation was intentional, the Attorney General will consider, among other things, whether the public body or public body member 1) acted with specific intent to violate the law; 2) acted with deliberate ignorance of the law’s requirements; or 3) was previously informed by a court decision or advised by the Attorney General that the conduct at issue violated the Open Meeting Law.
+In determining whether a violation was intentional, the Attorney General will consider, among other things, whether the public body or public body member 1) acted with specific intent to violate the law; 2) acted with deliberate ignorance of the law’s requirements; or 3) had been previously informed by a court decision or advised by the Attorney General that the conduct at issue violated the Open Meeting Law.
 940 CMR 29.02.
-If a public body or public body member made a good faith attempt at compliance with the law, but was reasonably mistaken about its requirements or, after full disclosure, acted in good faith compliance with the advice of counsel, its conduct will not be considered an intentional violation of the Law.
+If a public body or public body member made a good faith attempt at compliance with the law but was reasonably mistaken about its requirements or, after full disclosure, acted in good faith compliance with the advice of counsel, its conduct will not be considered an intentional violation of the Law.
 G.L. c.
 30A, § 23(g); 940 CMR 29.02.

-The Open Meeting Law directs the AGO to create educational materials and provide training to public bodies to foster awareness of and compliance with the Open Meeting Law.
-The AGO has established an Open Meeting Law website, www.mass.gov/ago/openmeeting, on which government officials and members of public bodies can find the statute, regulations, FAQs, training materials, the Attorney General's determination letters resolving complaints, and other resources.
-The AGO will provide regional training for members of public bodies, in addition to offering a free online training video.
+The Open Meeting Law directs the Attorney General to create educational materials and provide training to public bodies to foster awareness of and compliance with the Open Meeting Law.
+The Attorney General has established an Open Meeting Law website, www.mass.gov/ago/openmeeting, on which government officials and members of public bodies can find the statute, regulations, FAQs, training materials, the Attorney General’s determination letters resolving complaints, and other resources.
+The Attorney General offers periodic webinars and in-person regional training events for members of the public and public bodies, in addition to offering a free online training video.

-If you have any questions about the Open Meeting Law or anything contained in this guide, please contact the AGO's Division of Open Government.
-The AGO also welcomes any comments, feedback, or suggestions you may have about the Open Meeting Law or this guide.
+If you have any questions about the Open Meeting Law or anything contained in this guide, please contact the Attorney General’s Division of Open Government.
+The Attorney General also welcomes any comments, feedback, or suggestions you may have about the Open Meeting Law or this guide.